-In our experience, these clauses are sought to be kept by the employer in an employment contract with an employee and also in commercial agreements e.g. in a Services Contract, in a Share Purchase Agreement, in an agreement for taking over of a business, etc. The question however is whether these clauses are enforceable and sufficient to achieve the purpose.
+These clauses are sought to be kept by the employer in an employment contract with an employee and also in commercial agreements e.g. in a Services Contract, in a Share Purchase Agreement, in an agreement for taking over of a business, in an agreement for building an Offshore Development Centre by an Indian Company for an overseas company etc. The author seeks to analyse the aspects pertaining to the enforceability of such covenants and clauses.

 Employment Contracts